Acoustic analogies with general relativity, quantum fields, and thermodynamics: Analogy with covariant electromagnetism

-Continuing the discussion in section~\ref{ch:dark_energy}, we can conclude that, if we exclude external forces, the fluid particles which build the acoustic spacetime also make acoustic charge in the presence of solid bodies.
-For a charge entirely analogous to the one in electromagnetism, the body should be rigid and acoustically compact, but also larger than the characteristic length scale of the incompressible turbulent flow acting on the body.
-Origin of the analogue mass-energy thus remains at the smallest length scale of a complete theory and can be considered only after a quantum analogy has been introduced.
+Adding to the discussion in section~\ref{ch:dark_energy}, we can also conclude that, if external forces are excluded, the elementary particles which build the acoustic spacetime (the fluid molecules) also make acoustic charge in the presence of rigid and compact bodies, as well as quadrupole sources.
+Like Newtonian mass, Coulomb’s charge is near field of the sources.
+However, the acoustically relevant scalar component is of higher order (recall equations (\ref{Maxwell_currents_Lorenz_gauge_non_relativistic}) and (\ref{electromagnetic_analogy_acoustic_monopole})) and longitudinal electromagnetic (and gravitational) waves are not physical.
+Micro-boundaries of the observable spacetime (for example at the Planck scale) are thus responsible for the mass-induced charge (as explained in this section) as well as the thermodynamic monopole source of time, expansion of the observable universe (since they introduce thermodynamic uncertainty of all observations, as will be discussed in section~\ref{source_of_entropy}), and the omnipresent source of dark energy $\rho_\Lambda$ due to increasing entropy (recall the last term of eq.~\ref{Lighthill_analogy}).
+On the other hand, thermodynamics of the elementary particles determines properties of the background spacetime.
+Value of the analogue mass-energy $\rho_0$ can be derived only at the smallest length scale of a complete theory, after a quantum analogy has been established.